PraptiChatterjee/MONKEY-GO-HAPPY/README.md

 # MONKEY-GO-HAPPY
-It is a monkey running game.
+It is a monkey running game where a monkey is running to get some bananas.